 - Aborted Arc: John Byrne quit West Coast Avengers in the middle of an arc where Wanda had turned evil and was teaming up with her father to help mutants take over the world.
 The new writers quickly wrapped up as much of the arc as they could and ignored the rest.

 - Badass Boast: Geoff Johns gave her a good one in a story where her chaos-based powers allowed her to fuse two cosmic entities, Order and Chaos, into one:Wanda: You think your power means anything to me?
 I work in chaos as others work in clay.
 I weave together the improbable and the unnatural.
 I control chaos.
 So I can control you.

-- Bad Powers, Good People: The source of her chaos magic is a God of Evil, but she mostly uses it for good.
+- Bad Powers, Good People: The source of her chaos magic is a God of Evil, but she uses it for good.

 - In "The Morgan Conquest," Morgan Le Fey uses Wanda's body to bridge the gap between two incompatible magical sources, allowing Morgan to become twice as powerful and Take Over the World.

-- Beware the Nice Ones: The whole point behind her surprise role in Avengers Disassembled, where Wanda, traditionally the nicest person on the team, turns out to be the one who went Ax-Crazy and destroyed the Avengers on a Roaring Rampage of Revenge.
+- The whole point behind her surprise role in Avengers Disassembled, where Wanda, traditionally the nicest person on the team, turns out to be the one who went Ax-Crazy and destroyed the Avengers on a Roaring Rampage of Revenge.

 - Even when she's in her right mind, she can get pretty scary when someone hurts her friends or husband.
 In Ultron Unlimited, half a page is devoted to the shocked reactions of her teammates as they see what Wanda does to one of the villains.